vernuntii/vernuntii/README.md

 Using only [MSBuild Integration][msbuild-nuget-package-docs] because

 - You are author of one or more projects whose resulting packages need to be versioned by Vernuntii
-- You do not need to coordinate the versioning "from above" like Nuke, Cake or any continous integration platform
+- You do not need to coordinate the versioning "from above" like Nuke, Cake or any ontinuous integration platform
 - After publishing the packages with the calculated version from Vernuntii you are willing to create manually the git tag

 #### Use case #2